jackdignamit/ACME-Medical-Center-USB-Forensic-Examination-Simulation/readme.md

 # **Methodology**

-## 1️⃣ Preparation Steps:
+## 1️⃣ Preparation:
   1. **Environment setup** - isolated from the internet, validate forensic tools, document environment, etc.
-  2. Prepare storage media by labeling drive and **forensically erasing bit-by-bit** so they are zeroes.
+  2. Prepare storage media by labeling drive and **forensically erasing bit-by-bit** so all bits are set to zeroes.
   3. Fill out a **chain of custody**.

 **NOTE: Since this is a home lab and simulation, I did not conduct these steps.
 In a real world scernario, I would be forced to.